eex

 You can request the data by sending an E-Mail to datasource@eex-group.com.
 Please attach a current certificate of matriculation and a short exposé about your work and your department.

 Please note that the EEX is always interested in receiving your scientific contribution.
-In this context, EEX is organize every year an award for original academic contribution.
+In this context, EEX presents the EEX Group Excellence Award for outstanding academic contributions every year.

 More information is available on our website: https://www.eex-group.com/en/about/excellence-award